Targitay2012/frontendmentor/1. Newbie/intro-component-with-signup-form-master/README.md

 ### What I learned

-In this task, I got acquainted with ARIA attributes, such as aria-describedby, aria-live.Practiced in creating accessible forms.
+In this task, I got acquainted with ARIA attributes, such as `aria-describedby`, `aria-live`.Practiced in creating accessible forms.

 ```html
     <form class="signup__form js-form" novalidate>